Why Paper Note-Taking is Still Better for School Than iPad Notes

 No Steep Learning Curve

 Writing on a computer tablet has a learning curve.
 In the case of an iPad, the Apple Pencil is heavier than analog writing tools, such as ballpoint pens and gel pens.
 The Apple Pencil can be slippery to hold.
 Its tip doesn’t have enough friction on the iPad screen.
-So writing can be difficult and easily tire your hand.
+So writing can be difficult and quickly tire your hand.

 Meanwhile, there’s no steep learning curve when using pen and paper.
 Most if not all people learned how to write with these tools when they were young.
 You can also choose any writing tool you want so that you can find the one that feels balanced in your hand.
 This helps you prevent muscle strain on your hand.

 An iPad is an added screen that offers distractions during class.
 For example, a student enrolled in an online charter school will take their classes in front of a computer.
-If the student writes notes using an iPad, they may find themselves distracted by the notifications and mobile applications on that iPad and might miss some important information during their online class.
+If the student writes notes using an iPad, they may find themselves distracted by the notifications and mobile applications on that iPad and miss important information during their online class.

 Write With Your Favorite Tools